ARTICLE I — Name, Principal Office; Other Offices:

 - General Limitations.
-The purposes and activities of the Baltimore Chapter shall be subject to limitations set forth in the charter agreement, these Bylaws, and conducted consistently with Baltimore Chapter Articles of Incorporation.
+The purposes and activities of the Baltimore Chapter shall be subject to limitations set forth in the charter agreement, these Bylaws, and conducted consistently with Baltimore Chapter Articles of Incorporation

-- The membership database and listings provided by PMI to the Baltimore Chapter may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of the Baltimore Chapter, consistent with PMI policies and all applicable laws and regulations, including but not limited to those law and regulations pertaining to privacy and use of personal information.
+- The membership database and listings provided by PMI to the Baltimore Chapter may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of the Baltimore Chapter, consistent with PMI policies and all applicable laws and regulations, including but not limited to those law and regulations pertaining to privacy and use of personal information

 - The officers and directors of the Baltimore Chapter shall be solely accountable for the planning and operations of the Chapter, and shall perform their duties in accordance with the Chapter’s governing documents; its Charter Agreement; PMI’s Bylaws, policies, practices, procedures, and rules; and applicable law.

-Article IV — Baltimore Chapter Membership:
+ARTICLE IV — Baltimore Chapter Membership:

+- Membership in the Baltimore Chapter requires membership in PMI®.
+The Baltimore Chapter shall not accept as members any individuals who have not been accepted as PMI® members.
 Membership in this organization is voluntary and shall be open to any eligible person interested in furthering the purposes of the organization.
 Membership shall be open to all eligible persons without regard to race, creed, color, age, sex, marital status, national origin, religion, or physical or mental disability.

 - Members shall be governed by and abide by the PMI Bylaws and by the bylaws of the Baltimore Chapter and all policies, procedures, rules and directives lawfully made there under, including but not limited to the PMI Code of Conduct.

-- All members shall pay the required PMI and Baltimore Chapter membership dues to PMI and in the event that a member resigns or their membership is revoked for just cause, membership dues shall not be refunded by PMI or the Baltimore Chapter.
+- All members shall pay the required PMI and Baltimore Chapter membership dues to PMI and in the event that a member resigns or their membership is revoked for just cause, membership dues shall not be refunded by PMI or the Baltimore Chapter

-- Membership in the Baltimore Chapter shall terminate upon the member’s resignation, failure to pay dues or expulsion from membership for just cause.
+- Membership in the Baltimore Chapter shall terminate upon the member’s resignation, failure to pay Dues or expulsion from membership for just cause.